CSP, BMP or

 | Eligibility | Aus citizen / eligible PR / NZ | Aus citizen / eligible PR / NZ | Aus citizen / PR (for FEE-HELP) |

-FEE-HELP's lifetime medicine sub-limit of approximately AUD $174,000 (indexed annually) is significant for full-fee planning.
-For Macquarie's ~$300,000 MD, FEE-HELP covers more than half.
-For Bond's ~$380,000 MD, FEE-HELP covers under half.
-Either way you need a plan for the gap — and you need that plan locked in before accepting a full-fee offer.
+FEE-HELP's lifetime medicine sub-limit of ~AUD $174,000 (indexed) is significant for full-fee planning.
+For Macquarie's ~$300,000 MD it covers more than half; for Bond's ~$380,000 MD it covers under half.
+Either way you need a plan for the gap — locked in before accepting a full-fee offer.

 Talk to someone who's been through it